ahsanreal4/Leetcode-Problems/README.md

-Leetcode problems solved with TypeScript
+## Leetcode problems solved with TypeScript

+I am solving problems everyday and keeping the solutions in this repository.